-Assassin’s Creed Odyssey is an action role-playing adventure-based open-world video game developed by Ubisoft Quebec and published by Ubisoft in 2018.
-It’s available for Microsoft Windows, PlayStation, Xbox Coles, and Nintendo Switch platforms.
-After the new update, many Assassin’s Creed Odyssey users are reporting not saving issues on PC, Xbox, PS4, and PS5 platforms.
+Assassin’s Creed Odyssey is an action role-playing adventure game developed by Ubisoft Quebec and published by Ubisoft in 2018.
+It is available on Microsoft Windows, PlayStation, Xbox Series X/S, and Nintendo Switch platforms.
+After a recent update, many players are reporting issues with saving their progress on PC, Xbox, PS4, and PS5.

-Now, if you’re also one of the victims to encounter such an issue, you can follow this troubleshooting guide to resolve it.
-As per multiple reports online, Assassins Creed Odyssey players are getting the error message, “Saved data is damaged and cannot be loaded.”
-This issue appears on all Windows OS users, such as Windows 7/8/10/11, where the game progress data can’t be saved properly or doesn’t appear even after saving.
+If you’re one of those experiencing these problems, you can follow this troubleshooting guide to find a solution.
+According to various reports online, players are encountering the error message, “Saved data is damaged and cannot be loaded.”
+This issue affects users on all Windows operating systems, including Windows 7, 8, 10, and 11, where game progress data fails to save properly or does not appear even after saving.

 Fix: Assassins Creed Odyssey is Not Saving on PC, Xbox, PS5